open-telemetry/semantic-conventions/docs/resource/host.md

 **Description:** A host is defined as a computing instance.
 For example, physical servers, virtual machines, switches or disk array.

-The `host.*` namespace should be exclusively used to capture resource attributes.
-To report host metrics, use the `system.*` namespace should be used.
+The `host.*` namespace SHOULD be exclusively used to capture resource attributes.
+To report host metrics, the `system.*` namespace SHOULD be used.

 <!-- semconv host -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |